Our Process: Step 2 - Pre-Procedure Testing

 fibroids from the very rare (<0.1%) cancer known as leiomyosarcoma.

 The next step was formerly the biggest hurdle to overcome, Step 3: Insurance Pre-Authorization.
+This too can be intiated at the initial consultation provided all workup is completed in advance.

 1 Initial Consultation | 2 Pre-Procedure